zachvalenta/jvns.ca/source/_posts/2015-11-27-why-rubys-timeout-is-dangerous-and-thread-dot-raise-is-terrifying.markdown

 Nobody writes code to defend against an exception being raised **on literally any line**.
 That's not even possible.
 So `Thread.raise` is basically like a sneak attack on your code that could result in almost anything.
 It would probably be okay if it were pure-functional code that did not modify any state.
 But this is Ruby, so that's unlikely :)

+Timeout uses Thread.raise, so it is not safe to use.

 ## Other languages and Thread.raise

 So, how do other languages approach this?
 Go doesn't have exceptions, Javascript doesn't have threads -- let's talk about Python, Java, and C#, and C++.

 **Java** has [java.lang.Thread.stop](http://docs.oracle.com/javase/6/docs/api/java/lang/Thread.html#stop%28java.lang.Throwable%29), which does essentially the same thing.
-It was deprecated in Java 6, disabled entirely in Java 8, and its documentation reads:
+It was deprecated in Java 1.2, in 1998, disabled entirely in Java 8, and its documentation reads:

 > **Deprecated.** This method is inherently unsafe.
 See stop() for details.
 An additional danger of this method is that it may be used to generate exceptions that the target thread is unprepared to handle (including checked exceptions that the thread could not possibly throw, were it not for this method).
 For more information, see [Why are Thread.stop, Thread.suspend and Thread.resume Deprecated?.](http://docs.oracle.com/javase/6/docs/technotes/guides/concurrency/threadPrimitiveDeprecation.html)